ofajs/ofa-v4-docs/docs/en/docs/create-app/app.md

 };
 ```

-3. Use the `o-app` tag in HTML files and reference the configuration data es module through the `src` attribute.
+3. Use the `o-app` tag in HTML files and reference the configuration data es module through the `src` property.

 ```html
 <!DOCTYPE html>